uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/guidance/financial-support-for-teacher-training.md

   "Qualified teacher status (QTS): qualify to teach in England": https://www.gov.uk/guidance/qualified-teacher-status-qts
 date: "2021-02-26"
 description: |-
-  There are several types of funding available to help you become a teacher, from bursaries and scholarships to tuition fees and maintenance loans.
-Extra help is available to parents, carers and people with disabilities.
+  Become a teacher with the help of a bursary, scholarship or loan.
+Extra help is available is you're disabled or if you're a parent or carer.
 calls_to_action:
   bursaries:
     name: simple